Pergola Magazine

 Hood College’s low-residency MFA in creative writing immerses students in the rhythms of the writing life, while providing them with a solid foundation in literary craft, criticism and publishing.

 Ideal for working professionals and lifelong learners who are serious about their work, the MFA in creative writing appeals to students from a variety of personal and professional backgrounds, all of whom share a passion for literature and a desire to write and publish their own novels, stories and poems.
 Central to our philosophy is the idea of balance—between writing and the demands of everyday life, between periods of solitude and social interaction—as well as the presence of a diverse and cohesive literary community.
-By the end of the program, students will have produced a book-length manuscript of fiction or poetry and will be beginning to submit and publish their work.
+By the end of the program, students will have produced a book-length manuscript of poetry or prose and will be beginning to submit and publish their work.

-A 48-credit program in fiction or poetry, the low-residency MFA in creative writing involves four remote mentorship semesters and three on-campus summer residencies.
+A 48-credit program with concentrations in poetry or prose, the low-residency MFA in creative writing involves four remote mentorship semesters and three on-campus summer residencies.
 Over the course of the two-year program, students will engage in one-on-one consultations with faculty mentors; participate in intensive writing workshops; attend lectures, panels and readings; begin submitting their work for publication; develop and present a craft lecture; complete a book-length creative project; and give a reading from their work.
 In addition to summer residences on the beautiful Hood College campus in Frederick, Maryland, students also have the option of attending an international summer residency through the Prague Summer Program for Writers, the nation’s oldest study-abroad program for creative writers in the English language.

-The low-residency MFA in creative writing at Hood College will begin accepting applicants in fall 2023 for the inaugural summer 2024 residency (June 13-23).
 For more information, please contact program director Elizabeth Knapp or email the graduate school admission staff.

 Course | Credits |